explains how we collect, hold, use, and disclose your personal information in the course of our business.

 - any other third parties engaged to perform administrative or other services.

-We may disclose your personal information to our related entities in Japan and New Zealand.
+We may disclose your personal information to our related entities in Japan, Israel and New Zealand.
 We may also use service providers who are based in the United States.
 If there are any other locations to be added to this policy, it will be updated accordingly.
 By using the Services, you consent to the transfer of information to such jurisdictions which may have data protection rules that are different from those in Australia.
 In certain circumstances, courts, law enforcement agencies, regulatory agencies, or security authorities in those other countries may be entitled to access your Personal Information.

 In the event you no longer wish to receive marketing communications, you can opt-out by contacting us via the contact details set out below or through any opt-out mechanism contained in a marketing communication to you.
 Requests to unsubscribe from marketing communications will be honoured within the timeframes required by law.
-Please note that if you opt-out you will still receive email communications about your order and return requests, however you will also be able to opt out of these communications
+Please note that if you opt-out you may still receive email communications about your order and return requests, however you will also be able to opt out of these communications

 Quality and Security

 We may store personal information on internal computer databases, local hard drives and/or in hard copy at our offices, and we employ reasonable commercial physical and electronic security measures to protect any records that we hold which contain your personal information.
 We may also engage third party service providers to assist in storing and processing certain types of personal information for us.